FuseByExample/horo-app/README.md

 Prerequisites
 =============

-1. This project has been designed against ServiceMix [4.4.1-fuse-08-15](http://repo.fusesource.com/nexus/content/groups/public/org/apache/servicemix/apache-servicemix/4.4.1-fuse-08-15/)
+1. This project has been designed against JBoss Fuse 6.0.0 (https://access.redhat.com/jbossnetwork/ - registration required)
 2. The database backend requires an instance of Postgres 9.1, though older versions may work fine - all SQL has been written to the SQL92 standard. [pgAdmin](http://pgadmin.org/) is a great little tool for doing this all visually if you aren't familiar with, or just can't be bothered using, the Postgres command line.
 To set up the project backend